intel/llvm/sycl/doc/EnvironmentVariables.md

 - The backend argument is always required.
 An error will be thrown if it is absent.
 - Additionally, the backend MUST be followed by colon ( `:` ) and at least one device specifier of some sort, else an error is thrown.
 - For sub-devices and sub-sub-devices, the parent device must support partitioning (`info::partition_property::partition_by_affinity_domain` and `info::partition_affinity_domain::next_partitionable`.
 See the SYCL 2020 specification for a precise definition.)
 For Intel GPUs, the sub-device and sub-sub-device syntax can be used to expose tiles or CCSs to the SYCL application as root devices.
 The exact mapping between sub-device, sub-sub-device, tiles, and CCSs is specific to the hardware.
-- The semi-colon character ( `;` ) and the exclamation mark character ( `!`  ) are treated specially by many shells, so you may need to enclose the string in quotes if the selection string contains these character.
+- The semi-colon character ( `;` ) and the exclamation mark character ( `!`  ) are treated specially by many shells, so you may need to enclose the string in quotes if the selection string contains these characters.